Joseph D. Pistone: FBI career as Donnie Brasco

 Pistone worked his way into becoming an associate in Jilly Greca's crew from the Colombo family that was primarily involved in hijackings and robberies.
 After about six months, Pistone shifted to the Bonanno family by developing a relationship with Anthony Mirra.
 When Mirra was sent to prison, Pistone was tutored in the ways of the Mafia by Bonanno soldier Benjamin "Lefty" Ruggiero, whose captain was Mike "Mimi" Sabella.
 Pistone also had vending machine dealings with Frank Balistrieri of the Milwaukee crime family.
 After the 1979 murder of Carmine Galante, Pistone reported to captain Dominick "Sonny Black" Napolitano.

 Pistone was responsible for a lucrative business venture in Holiday, Florida, when he opened and operated the King's Court Bottle Club.
 In Florida, Pistone worked with another FBI agent working undercover as Tony Rossi.
-Napolitano later contacted Pistone, whom he hoped to make a made man, to murder Alphonse "Sonny Red" Indelicato's son, Anthony "Bruno" Indelicato, who had previously evaded death after missing a May 1981 meeting which left Indelicato, Phillip Giaccone, and Dominick Trinchera dead.
+Napolitano later contracted Pistone, whom he hoped to make a made man, to murder Alphonse "Sonny Red" Indelicato's son, Anthony "Bruno" Indelicato, who had previously evaded death after missing a May 1981 meeting which left Indelicato, Phillip Giaccone, and Dominick Trinchera dead.

 The FBI then ordered the end of Pistone's operation.
 He wanted to continue until he was set to become a made man that December; Napolitano would lie about his "making his bones" (participating in a Mafia-ordered hit) to prove his loyalty.
 However, Pistone's superiors decided that the operation was becoming too dangerous and set an end date of July 26, 1981.
 Only after Pistone departed did FBI agents Doug Fencl, Jim Kinne, and Jerry Loar inform Napolitano that his longtime associate was an FBI agent.
 Pistone received a $500 bonus at the end of the operation.